subatomicglue/maggen/README.md

 ## Future Work

-* Calculator tools for how # windings, magnet dimensions / strength / number, relate to power generated.
+* Calculator tools for how parameters relate to power generated:  (# windings, wire thickness, magnet dimensions / strength / number, speeds, force).
 * Document some methods of rotor attachment to axel: set-screw collar, etc.
 * 3D vis of the cell (or at least a side view), for air-gap design as a parameter input